gem/oq-engine/doc/installing/README.md

 # Installing the OpenQuake Engine

-The OpenQuake Engine can be installed in several different ways.
-The engine runs on Linux, macOS and Windows; on laptops, workstations, standalone servers and multi-node clusters.
+The OpenQuake Engine runs on Linux, macOS and Windows; on laptops, workstations, standalone servers and multi-node clusters.
+Due to its large range of use cases it can be installed in several different ways.

 > **Warning**:
 > If you already have an engine installation, before installing the new version you must [uninstall](universal.md#uninstalling-the-engine) the old one.